Capitals Loan Mike Sgarbossa to Hershey | Washington Capitals

 Sgarbossa recorded 58 points (21g, 37a) in 60 regular-season games with Hershey in 2022-23, leading the Bears in assists, points and power-play assists (16).
 Sgarbossa’s 58 points marked his highest single season point total since 2018-19 (65p in 75 GP), his first season with the Bears, while his 37 assists marked a career high.
 In 269 games with Hershey, Sgarbossa has recorded 246 points (87g, 159a).

-The Campbellville, Ontario native has appeared in 44 games with the Capitals since the 2019-20 season, recording 13 points (6g, 7a) and a +6 plus-minus rating.
-In 92 career NHL games with the Capitals, Florida Panthers, Anaheim Ducks and Colorado Avalanche, Sgarbossa has recorded 23 points (8g, 15a).
+The Campbellville, Ontario native has appeared in 45 games with the Capitals since the 2019-20 season, recording 15 points (7g, 8a) and a +7 plus-minus rating.
+In 93 career NHL games with the Capitals, Florida Panthers, Anaheim Ducks and Colorado Avalanche, Sgarbossa has recorded 25 points (9g, 16a).
 Sgarbossa has recorded 445 points (159g, 286a) in 581 career AHL games with the Bears, Manitoba Moose, San Diego Gulls, Springfield Thunderbirds, Lake Erie Monsters and Norfolk Admirals.